 An expected outcome of the rise in the education level is the increase in the labor force participation, particularly for women.
-However, the reform did not close the female labor force participation gap in Turkey.
+However, although the female labor force participation increased, the reform did not close the female labor force participation gap in Turkey.
 Youth labor force participation is 55.3 percent for males and 30.4 percent for females, amounting to 15 percent gender gap in the labor force participation of youth.
 On the other hand, the share of women who are not in employment, education or training (NEET) decreased from 45 percent to 33 percent between 2009 and 2016, which is a promising development for the future labor market outlook of young women.